chrismdp/chrismdp.github.com/_posts/2024-12-02-the-job-is-not-to-build.md

 Put the editor down for now.
 Learn, demostrate and enable.
 When you do this, you are not just adding to your team's effectiveness.
 You are multiplying it.

-_Thanks to Lisa Price for feedback on earlier drafts of this article._

 ---

 [^1]: Reminder: if you are not charging your users, they are not your customers.
 Customers are people that pay you money directly.